d-bl/GroundForge/docs/help/index.md

 ![](images/G2-stitch-editor.png)

-Where two pairs come together, there is a cicle with a number or letter in its center.
+Where two pairs come together, there is a circle with a number or letter in its center.
 Click on any of these circles and a yellow box appears with the stitch definition.
 To change the stitch, type the new instructions while the yellow box is visible.

 Exercise: Try to change the center of the spider from 'ctcctc' to 't'.
 (Spoiler alert: The center of the spider is the black circle around the number 5 located in the top left corner of the prototype).